Javiera Mena: 2004–2009: Esquemas Juveniles

-Mena
+2010–2013: Mena

-After four years of production and mastering, Mena's second studio album, entitled Mena, was released in late 2010.
-This album was again produced by Cristian Heyne, and took a more dancefloor-oriented style compared to her first work, which was more of a balance between dance with mid-tempo and slow ballads.
-The album's first single, “Hasta la Verdad”, was listed as one of the "Singles of the Week" in the American version of the iTunes Store, and iTunes Mexico named Mena as the breakthrough album of the year.
+After four years of production and mastering, Mena's second studio album, entitled Mena, was released in October 2010.
+This album was again produced by Cristian Heyne and took a more dancefloor-oriented style compared to her first work, which was more of a balance between dance with mid-tempo and slow ballads.
+The album's first single, "Hasta la Verdad", was listed as one of the "Singles of the Week" in the American version of the iTunes Store, and iTunes Mexico named Mena as the breakthrough album of the year.
 Club Fonograma gave Mena its first, and to date only, perfect 100 rating, and later named it their 2010 album of the year.

-In April 2011, Mena performed live in the Chilean version of Lollapalooza.
-In May, she toured in Spain and performed live as one of the foreign acts of the Primavera Sound Festival in Barcelona.
+In April 2011, Javiera Mena performed live for the first time at Chilean version of Lollapalooza.
+In May, she toured in Spain and performed live as one of the first Latin American acts of the Primavera Sound Festival in Barcelona.
 She was praised for her performance and got the attention of the Spanish local press.

-In 2012, Mena was featured in El Guincho's single Novias.
+In 2012, Mena was featured in El Guincho's single "Novias".

 In March 2013, Mena along with fellow countryman artist Gepe collaborated with Mexican singer-songwriter Julieta Venegas for a song entitled "Vuelve".